-In order to get approval for solar farms, a series of rigorous planning procedures must be passed, taking into account the suitability of the site (is the location benefic towards harnessing sunlight?), any potential impact on the locality (will the presence of solar farms harm or endanger the environment, taking into consideration ecological as well as socio-economic factors) and the relevant renewable energy targets.
+In order to get approval for solar farms in the UK, a series of rigorous planning procedures must be passed, taking into account the suitability of the site, any potential impact on the locality (will the presence of solar farms harm or endanger the environment, taking into consideration ecological as well as socio-economic factors) and the relevant renewable energy targets.

-In order to meet the EU renewable energy targets by 2020, the UK needs to increase the dependence on solar power which ultimately results in creating investment and local green jobs, whilst reducing the reliance on overseas fossil fuel imports.
+It was predicted that in order to meet the EU renewable energy targets in 2020, the UK needed to increase their dependence on solar power.
+This ultimately resulted in creating investment and local green jobs, whilst reducing the reliance on overseas fossil fuel imports.
 As this valuable and rapidly deployable sector grows, solar energy will help businesses to manage their electricity costs while reducing their carbon emissions, and will provide a choice about where power can be obtained.

 The presence of solar farms in the UK has been met with mixed feelings.
 One of the reasons for this is the fact that the farms are taking the space of the agricultural land, farmers investing in solar farms which are located on the land used previously for agriculture.
 More so, food and farming are the number one manufacturing industry in the UK, and some feel it is a real problem if productive agricultural land is converted into land for solar farm establishments.
 As a precaution, UK Government officials are cutting subsidies to farmers for solar farms in an effort to stop the rapid expansion of these on farmlands.